Chapter 3 – Faculty: Academic Practices and Policies

 The following administrators and their staffs may also be consulted regarding matters not covered in the foregoing publications: Vice Provost for Student Affairs, Vice President of Admissions and Planning, Dean of Academic Records and Registrar, and the advisement and administrative offices in the various academic units of the University.

 3‑D (1) Pay Schedule and Payroll Information

 It is the policy of the University to make payroll schedules and information readily available to faculty members, and update them regularly.
-Current payroll information is posted at the university payroll website.
-The website provides up-to-date information on required paperwork pertaining to payroll information for appointments, elections, deductions and terminations.
+Current payroll information is posted at the Employee Information web site, http://ais‑ss.usc.edu/empldoc/.
+The web site provides up-to-date information on required paperwork pertaining to payroll information for appointments, elections, deductions and terminations.